-- Determining criteria for significant increase in credit risk (SICR); - Choosing appropriate models and assumptions for measuring the ECL; and - Establishing groups of similar financial assets for the purpose of measuring ECL.
+- Determining criteria for significant increase in credit risk (SICR); - Choosing appropriate models and assumptions for measuring the ECL; and - Determining the economic scenarios to be used. - Assessing the appropriateness of management overlays where applicable

 Determining fair values

 The determination of fair value for financial assets and liabilities for which there is no observable market price requires the use of valuation techniques.